 To exercise any of these rights, you can get in touch with us– or, as appropriate, the RFU or its data protection officer – using the details set out below.
-If you have unresolved concerns, you have the right to complain to the Information Commissioner’s Office.
+If you have unresolved concerns, you have the right to complain to the applicable data protection authority where you live, work or where you believe a breach may have occurred.
+This is the Information Commissioner’s Office in the UK.

 Much of the information listed above must be provided on a mandatory basis so that we can make the appropriate legal checks and register you as required by RFU Rules and Regulations.
 We will inform you which information is mandatory when it is collected.
 Some information is optional, particularly information such as your medical information.
 If this is not provided, we may not be able to provide you with appropriate assistance, services or support.

 How do I get in touch with you or the RFU?